loris-imageserver/loris/README.md

 something radically different, have a look at the [Logging HOWTO](http://docs.python.org/2/howto/logging.html).

 ## Resolving Identifiers

-The supplied implementation just unescapes the identifier tacks constant path onto the front. e.g. if `ident = 01%2F02%2F0001.jp2` and
+The supplied implementation just unescapes the identifier and tacks constant path onto the front. e.g. if `ident = 01%2F02%2F0001.jp2` and

 ```ini
 [resolver.Resolver]
 src_img_root=/usr/local/share/images
 ```

-then `Resolver.resolve(ident)` will return
+then `app.resolver.resolve(ident)` will return

 ```
 /usr/local/share/images/01/02/0001.jp2
 ```

 You'll probably want to do something smarter.
 See `resolver._AbstractResolver` for details.
-Any properties you add in the `[resolver.Resolver]` section will automatically be in `self.config` as long as you subclass `_AbstractResolver`.
+Note that any properties you add in the `[resolver.Resolver]` section will be in `self.config` as long as you subclass `_AbstractResolver`.

 ## Image Transformations
 Loris is designed to make it possible for you to implement image transformations using using any libraries and utilities you choose.
 The transformers are loaded dynamically at startup, and are configured in `etc/loris.conf`.
 See `transforms.py` for details.
-Transformers for JPEG, TIFF, and JP2 (as long as you provide the Kakadu dependencies) using the PIL are supplied.
+Transformers for JPEG, TIFF, and JP2 (as long as you provide the Kakadu dependencies) using the Python Imaging Library are provided.

 More about this.
-Every `_AbstractTransformer` implementation must implement a `transform()` method that receives a path to the source file (`src_fp`, the path to where the output file should go (`target_fp`), and an instance of an `img.ImageRequest` object.
+Every `_AbstractTransformer` implementation must implement a `transform()` method that receives a path to the source file (`src_fp`), the path to where the output file should go (`target_fp`), and an instance of an `img.ImageRequest` object.
 This object should contain all of the attributes you could ever possbily need for working with an image library.
 See